neoforged/Documentation/docs/blocks/index.md

 This approach also has the convenient side effect that `block1 == block2` works and should be used instead of Java's `equals` method.

 :::danger
 Do not call `new Block()` outside registration!
-As soon as you do that, things can and will break!
+As soon as you do that, things can and will break:

+- Blocks must be created while registries are unfrozen.
+NeoForge unfreezes registries for you and freezes them later, so registration is your time window to create blocks.
+- If you try to create and/or register a block when registries are frozen again, the game will crash.
+On top of that, error messages are usually cryptic here, so it's best to avoid them.
+- If you still manage to have a dangling block instance, the game will not recognize it while syncing and saving, and replace it with air.
 :::

 Creating Blocks